Standardized

 - kubectl set image deployment/api api="$REGISTRY/pipery/api:$BITBUCKET_COMMIT" --namespace production

-- kubectl rollout status deployment/api --namespace production# Pipery shared template repository in the same Bitbucket workspace:
+- kubectl rollout status deployment/api --namespace production# Pipery shared pipeline repository in the same Bitbucket workspace:

 export: true